Reformation Tour

 D

-Today in Erfurt, we will enjoy a guided tour of the Augustinian Monastery before a guided walk of the town including the Luther Monument and Mariendom Cathedral.
-In the afternoon we travel to Mainz for an overnight stay.
+Today in Erfurt, we will enjoy a guided tour of the Augustinian Monastery, where Luther served as a monk, before a guided walk of the town including the Luther Monument and Mariendom Cathedral, where he was ordained.
+Be sure to visit the old town and the Krämerbrücke, the merchants’ bridge.

 HOTEL: Garner Hotel, Mainz